 Tracked Users shows information for each attendee and whether or not they were tracked.
 Attendees who weren't tracked can't be included in any metrics exports.

 ⭐️ Keep in mind, metrics may be affected if attendees have an ad blocker installed or are using a private browser window.
 For information on what you can do about attendees who can't be tracked for metrics, check this out.

 This export has two sheets: Video Analytics and Intervals.
-The report pulls view data from Socio Streaming and the Socio RTMP Player, so if you used a 3rd-party streaming service, this report won't show Duration or Interval data.
+The report pulls view data from Socio Streaming, the Socio RTMP Player, and Simulive, so if you used a 3rd-party streaming service, this report won't show Duration or Interval data.

 If you need to use live stream view data to award Continuing Education credits, or to see a closer look at where and how to find durations and intervals, check this out.

 Total Duration (minutes) - Tells you exactly how long each person watched the live stream, even if they left and rejoined multiple times.

 The Intervals Sheet shows:

 This export has a sheet for each area of your event where users posted public Chat messages, such as in Agenda sessions or Sponsor pages.
 Each sheet will have the following information:

 This export has a sheet for each area of your event where users interact with a CTA, such as requesting follow-up with a sponsor.
 Each sheet has the following information:

 This export always has three sheets - Overviews, Challenges, and Leaderboards.